kjhealy/kieranhealy.hugo/content/blog/make-your-own-noaa-sea-temperature-graph/index.markdown

 The data is available as daily global observations doing back to September 1st, 1981.
 Each day's data is available as a single file in subdirectories organized by year-month.
 [It's all here](https://www.ncei.noaa.gov/data/sea-surface-temperature-optimum-interpolation/v2.1/access/avhrr/).
 Each file is about 1.6MB in size.
 There are more than fifteen thousand of them.

-We can make a folder called `raw` in our project and then get all the data, preserving its subdirectory structure, with a `wget` command like this:
+To do it by hand, we can make a folder called `raw` in our project and then get all the data, preserving its subdirectory structure, with a `wget` command like this:

 {{< code bash >}}
 wget --no-parent -r -l inf --wait 5 --random-wait 'https://www.ncei.noaa.gov/data/sea-surface-temperature-optimum-interpolation/v2.1/access/avhrr/'
 {{< /code >}}

 This tries to be polite with the NOAA.
 (I think its webserver is also lightly throttled in any case, but it never hurts to be nice.)
 The switches `--no-parent -r -l inf` tell `wget` not to move upwards in the folder hierarchy, but to recurse downwards indefinitely.
 The `--wait 5 --random-wait` jointly enforce a five-second wait time between requests, randomly varying between 0.5 and 1.5 times the `wait` period.
 Downloading the files this way will take several *days* of real time downloading, though of course much less in actual file transfer time.

 ## The netCDF data format